Guinea Pig vs Hamster. Should I Get Hamster or Guinea Pig? What is the Difference Between a Guinea Pig and Hamster?

 Hamster Cage Size

 The Humane Society of the United States says hamsters require a minimum of 2 to 3 square feet of space for one hamster.
-Unlike guinea pigs, many hamster breeds are recommended to be kept alone.
+Unlike guinea pigs, hamsters are recommended to be kept alone and are more solitary.

 Although hamsters need smaller space than guinea pigs, they do better in a bigger and roomier environment.
 There have been studies that positively correlate the size of the cage with a hamster's lifespan (they live longer and happier in a bigger cage!).